DazHaze/Connect-4---Project-3---Darragh/README.md

                         b[r][c+3] == piece):
                     return True
 ```
-* I finally settled for this approach after *many different attempts at this problem.
+* I finally settled for this approach after **many** different attempts at this problem.
 This method has 4 code blocks in the check win function.
 One for vertical win, one for horixontal win and two for the positive and negative diagonals.

 ### *Working backwards*
-* At the beginning of this project I found it difficult to work with the board as the first piece would be at say '(0,6)' instead of '(0,0)'.
+* At the beginning of this project I found it difficult to work with the board as the first piece would be at say `(0,6)` instead of `(0,0)`.
-This was solved by working with the board in the postion where '(0,0)' is the bottom and then flipping it to display to the user at the end.
+This was solved by working with the board in the postion where `(0,0)` is the bottom and then flipping it to display to the user at the end.
 ```python
     def display_upsidedown_board(self):
             """